Two dying memoirists wrote bestsellers about their final days. Then their spouses fell in love.

 So he did as his wife had suggested.
 His note to Lucy — two days after Nina died — was lengthy and, in Lucy’s words, “obscenely vulnerable.”
 His requests for advice were wide-ranging: How do I write a eulogy?
 How do I sleep through the night?
 How do I not go insane?

 Lucy wrote back immediately, advising John to focus on the eulogy and “to take a chill pill” about the rest.
-“I felt a desire to support their family,” she said.
+“I felt a desire to support their family,” she says.
 “And Nina was John’s character reference.”

 John got through the eulogy.
 He got through the next day.
 But not without emailing Lucy.
 Over the next few weeks and months, she became his lifeline — and, in turn, he helped her realize that she had come a long way in the two years since her husband’s death.
 “I felt like your guardian,” she said.
 “You totally were,” he said.